tmhsplb/opiddailydoc/docs/Infrastructure.md

       EXEC sp_addrolemember 'db_owner', 'NT AUTHORITY\NETWORK SERVICE'

 This query grants user NT AUTHORITY\NETWORK SERVICE the necessary permissions to communicate with IIS.
+Finally, go into the security section of database OPIDDaily in SSMS.
+Expand Users and select the properties for user NT AUTHORITY\NETWORK SERVICE.
+Select Membership from the Select a page section of the dialog box and tick the checkbox for db_owner.
+Performing this final change will permit user
+NT AUTHORITY\NETWORK SERVICE to create tables in the database.
+This ability is necessary for the first the OPIDDaily application is run to enable it to automatically create the ASP.NET Identity tables in the database.

-These same two queries do not need to be executed in the AppHarbor database to prepare it to communicate with IIS.
+Creating and configuring user NT AUTHORITY\NETWORK SERVICE does not need to be performed at AppHarbor in order to communicate with IIS.
 See below for information about the AppHarbor deployment of OPIDDaily.

 It is also necessary to change the application pool identity of application OPIDDaily running under IIS to NETWORKSERVICE.
 See the section on configuring IIS.